asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 **Basic Idea :** DBNet approaches scene text detection as a pixel-wise segmentation (into text/ not text) problem.
 Given an input image, a convolutional backbone (e.g., ResNet) is used to extract deep feature maps.
-A segmentation head is then used to predict a probability map where each value corrosponding to a pixel represents the likelihood of the belonging to a text region.
+A segmentation head is then used to predict a probability map where each value corrosponding to a pixel represents the likelihood of the pixel belonging to a text region.
 Instead of using a fixed threshold (like more traditional approaches) to convert this probability map into a binary mask, DBNet introduces the concept of a learnable threshold